AY2526S1-CS2103-F12-2/tp/docs/DeveloperGuide.md

 #### Example Scenarios

 1. **Launch Telegram** for **first** Person in displayed list: `launch 1 -l`
-   - Devbooks will attempt to launch a browser with the URL in the format formatted `https://t.me/HANDLE` (i.e. the specific send message to a Telegram user URL)
+   - DevBooks will attempt to launch a browser with the URL in the format formatted `https://t.me/HANDLE` (i.e. the specific send message to a Telegram user URL)

 2. **Launch GitHub** for **second** Person in displayed list: `launch 2 -g`
-   - Devbooks will attempt to launch a browser with the URL in the format formatted `https://github.com/USERNAME` (i.e. default GitHub page of the specified username)
+   - DevBooks will attempt to launch a browser with the URL in the format formatted `https://github.com/USERNAME` (i.e. default GitHub page of the specified username)

 3. **Launch UserGuide**: Press the **F1** key
-   - Devbooks will attempt to launch a browser with the URL in the format formatted `https://ay2526s1-cs2103-f12-2.github.io/tp/UserGuide.html` (i.e. The web page of Devbook's user guide)
+   - DevBooks will attempt to launch a browser with the URL in the format formatted `https://ay2526s1-cs2103-f12-2.github.io/tp/UserGuide.html` (i.e. The web page of Devbook's user guide)

 - **Note**: Kindly check if the URL is correct when evaluating this feature